vishnunair042004/MS-Excel-Furniture-Sales-Analytics-/README.md

 ## 📁 Project Overview

 This project presents an **interactive Excel dashboard** built to analyze furniture sales performance across various product categories, delivery statuses, brands, payments, and customer experience indicators.
-Using a structured dataset (sample shown below) and Excel’s analytical features, the dashboard delivers meaningful business insights through dynamic charts, slicers, and KPIs.
+Using a structured dataset and Excel’s analytical features, the dashboard delivers meaningful business insights through dynamic charts, slicers, and KPIs.

 The goal of the project is to demonstrate skills in **data cleaning, data modeling, visualization, and business analytics using Excel**.